Who are those encouraging him? Fan complains about Davido's weight loss

 Davido shows off progress after two weeks of exercise

-Nigerian singer, Davido started reaping rewards of his dedication to his fitness journey just two weeks after he started.
+Davido started reaping the rewards of his dedication to his fitness journey just two weeks after he started.

 The father of three shared a video of his progress on his Instagram story channel where he showed off his body.